 Feedback to applicants

 The University is committed to providing unsuccessful applicants with the opportunity to receive appropriate feedback about their applications.
-Applicants may request feedback about the initial selection decision communicated to them by the University.
-Requests for feedback must:
+Feedback will be automatically provided to applicants.

 Confirmation of a place